 What Is a Letter of Intent for Business?
-How Do I Create One?

 What Is a Letter of Intent?
-Why Is It Needed?

-The letter—sometimes called a memorandum of agreement or memorandum of understanding—begins and sets out the process toward a final agreement—for buying a business, for example.
+A letter of intent clarifies the intentions of the people involved in the deal.
+The letter—sometimes called a memorandum of agreement or a memorandum of understanding—begins and sets out the process toward a final, firm agreement to buy a business.

-- From the seller's point of view, it gives the seller some assurance that the buyer is serious and it allows the seller to take detailed information about the potential buyer's financial position and business experience.
+From the seller's point of view, a letter of intent gives the seller some assurance that the buyer is serious.
+It allows the seller to review detailed information about the potential buyer's financial position and business experience.

 When Is the Letter of Intent Created?